Article

 • distinctive fonts and a lot of white space are your best friends.

-PublishXI.
-A dashboard for a corporate learning management system
+9. PublishXI.
+A dashboard for a corporate LMS

 PublishXI is a web and mobile app design for a corporate learning management system.

 Its dashboard offers three types of data classified by levels: Organizational, Content, and User.
-On the screenshot below you can see the Organizational layout.
+In the screenshot below, you can see the Organizational layout.
 It helps learning managers to understand how many publications the learners have viewed and how many tests they have taken.

-Creating three different types of permissions and roles for the dashboard is a typical practice for LMS as it works best to create superb user experience for management, content makers and learners alike.
+Creating three different types of permissions and roles for the dashboard is a typical practice for LMS as it works best to create a superb user experience for management, content makers, and learners alike.

 Compared to the previous cases, here we had to work with plain numbers much more.
 But instead of a simple spreadsheet format, we went for the cards.
 Spacing between them and background distinction made it possible to show a lot of numbers without them being mixed up together.